dyindude/gentoo-packer/README.md

 #install grub

 TODO:
-test build again after merging gentoo-sources merge split playbooks
+#test build again after merging gentoo-sources
+need to configure the kernel.. genkernel all is a LOT of data merge split playbooks
 Install guest additions?